-In addition to the above general considerations, the University recognises a number of specific risks, which while unlikely to occur, are areas where we have specified how we will seek to control the risk (i.e. try and prevent it happening).
+In addition to the above general considerations, the University recognises a number of specific risks, which while unlikely to occur, are areas where we have specified howwe will seek to control the risk (i.e. try and prevent it happening).
 In other areas we have considered risks which might occur and what we put in place to mitigate (minimise) their impact.

-7. Tier 4 Sponsorship Status
+7. Student Visa Sponsorship Status

-Issue: The University must have a Tier 4 Visa licence to enable non-EU students to study at the University.
+Issue: The University must have a Student Visa Sponsorship licence to enable non-UK students to study at the University.

-Risk: that the University is no longer able to recruit and continue to teach and supervise international students studying under a Tier 4 visa because the University's sponsor licence has been revoked:
+Risk: that the University is no longer able to recruit and continue to teach and supervise international students studying under a Student Visa Sponsorship because the University' sponsor licence has been revoked: